 The current research, seems to favour the fact that this compost does not have high enough soluble salts, especially sodium, to damage plants.
 Trials have shown a good balance of minerals and no purpose is served by further treating or leaching.
 Fresh or aged from stockpiles, mushroom compost should have a pH of 6-7 which is useful for most plants.

 Sawdust, Woodchips & Bark

 Untreated sawdust from sawmills and woodworkers/carpenters that use native woods are all good for the garden.
 Woodchips, either your own chipped prunings or from an arborist, as well as bark from garden suppliers, all can go on your garden and also pathways.

-All these materials are excellent for suppressing and deterring weeds, but they are high in carbon, so take ages to rot down and will rob your soil of nitrogen as they do.
+All these materials are excellent for suppressing and deterring weeds, but they are high in carbon, and some take a while to rot down and can rob your soil of nitrogen as they do.

 Before adding to your garden it's best to leave sawdust, chips and bark to mature for a good few months if possible.
 Mixing it with a layer of sheep, aged chicken or horse manure works well to speed decay and balance the soil, especially if you do add the sawdust and woods fresh onto your garden.

 Sawdust: Untreated sawdust is good to use and will rot fairly quickly over a year.
 Adding a nitrogen fertiliser will help stop nitrogen depletion.
 If you put some newspaper layers down first then that will help and will slow down the decomposition of the sawdust.

 Sawdust tends to mat, which will block air and water, so depending on how fine or coarse the sawdust is, don't put down too thick a layer.